pericia/Pericia.OpenPgp/README.md

 - `GetHashedUserId(userName)`
 Generate the hashed user-id (hu), used by WKD protocol.
 The hu is the user part of the e-mail address, SHA-1 hashed and z-base32 converted.

-`IOpenPgpEncryption`

-- `GenerateKeyPair(string identity, string passPhrase)`
-Generate a new pgp key pair

-- `Encrypt(message, publicKey)`
-Encypt the message using the provided public key

-- `Decrypt(message, privateKey, passPhrase)`
-Decrypt the message using the provided private key and its pass phrase